Initial unemployment claims plummet more than 50%, lowest this year

-Initial state jobless claims dropped more than 50% last week, marking their lowest seven-day total this year, according to a government report.
+The number of initial state unemployment claims dropped more than 50% last week, marking their lowest seven-day total this year, according to a government report.

-The last time Oklahoma saw this few number of first-time claims was the week ending Dec.
-26, when the DOL reported 3,500 initial claims were filed, a figure that would later be revised upward to 5,031.
+The last time Oklahoma saw a first-time claims number this low was the week ending Dec.
+26, when the DOL reported 3,500 initial claims were filed.
+The figure would later be revised upward to 5,031.

-Other claim news was similar with continued claims, those filed after one week of unemployment, also declining, according to the latest figures.
+Other claim news was similar, with continued claims, those filed after at least one week of unemployment, also declining, according to the latest figures.

 Continued claims dropped from a revised 40,315 the week ending July 3 to 34,446 the following week.
-Still, it should be noted continued claims are still more than double the number needing assistance the week prior to the pandemic taking hold here.
+Still, it should be noted that continued claims are still more than double the number the week before the COVID-19 pandemic took hold here.

 Meanwhile, 110,000 American gig and contract workers in other states received Pandemic Unemployment Assistance last week.
 Oklahoma was one of 11 states that issued zero to few checks for the second-consecutive week for PUA.
 Gov. Kevin Stitt ended the state's participation in temporary federal benefits linked to the COVID-19 pandemic in late June.